Trust Pilot Reviews

 LED Triac Dimming

 Triac dimming works with wall-switch dimmers common in residential and small commercial applications.
-The dimmer limits current sent to the fixture, and compatible LED drivers respond accordingly.
+The dimmer limits the current sent to the fixture, and compatible LED drivers respond accordingly.
 Compatibility between Triac dimmers and LED fixtures must be verified.
 Incompatible combinations cause driver failure and void warranties.
 Always confirm dimmer compatibility before installation.

 0-10V Dimming